Battle for Río San Juan de Nicaragua: Aftermath

-Fortunately for the defenders of the fortress, Spain and Britain began peace negotiations (in Fontainebleau on November Spanish ceded Florida to the British.
+Fortunately for the defenders of the fortress, Spain and Britain began peace negotiations (in Fontainebleau in November, the Spanish ceded Florida to the British.

 After Spain entered the American Revolutionary War in 1779, Major General John Dalling, the British governor and commander-in-chief of Jamaica, proposed a second naval expedition to Nicaragua.
 During this expedition, which took place in 1780 and later became known as the San Juan Expedition, Colonel John Polson and Captain Horatio Nelson led a British attack against the fortress.
 At the time, the Spanish garrison consisted of 228 men under the command of Juan de Ayssa (who later served as Governor of Nicaragua from 1783–7).
-The expeditionary force succeeded in capturing the fortress on April 29, 1780, despite the fact that it consisted of only 200 men.
+The expeditionary force succeeded in capturing the fortress on 19 April 1780, despite the fact that it consisted of only 200 men.
 The 22-year-old Nelson, in command of HMS Hinchinbrook, was responsible for leading his men through dense jungle to attack the fortress from a hill in the rear.
-The British captured the fortress and occupied it for nine months, finally abandoning it in January 1781.
+The British captured and occupied the fortress for nine months, finally abandoning it in January 1781.